FraLuca/ADM-HW2-Group11/README.md

 > __`NAME.ipynb`__

 This script is divided in this way:
-- First we Download and sample the data, then we remove all the strange data and those that seemed us wrong.
+- First we download and sample the data, then we remove all the strange data and those that seemed us wrong.
 - Then we answer to all 5 Research Questions explaining the results through plots.
 - Finally we make all the Core Research Questions.

 A detailed description is provided in the file.